Thai green fish curry is a delicious Thai curry dish consisting of cod pieces simmered in a delicious coconut curry sauce.

 Prepare the rice – Ideally make the rice beforehand so that you can put the curry together when everything is done.

-Add the coconut milk – Turn the stove to low heat and add in coconut milk.
+Add the coconut milk and fish – Turn the stove to low heat and add in coconut milk.
 High heat will make the milk evaporate very fast.
 If that happens, you can deglaze the sauce with water.
+Add the cod pieces in a single layer and cook for 1-2 minutes each side, or until cooked thoroughly.
+[Photo 4]

-Season to taste – Season the curry sauce with fish sauce and sugar.
+Season to taste – Season the curry sauce with fish sauce, sugar, and lime.
 Taste and adjust if needed.

 Serve and enjoy – Garnish with cilantro and chili flakes if desired and serve with rice, and enjoy your delicious green curry recipe.